mkruss/vertex2portal-converter/README.md

 -----

 Installation Instructions:
-1. Drag & drop the 'Vertex2Portal Converter.ms' file inside the startup folder.
+1. Drag & drop the 'Vertex2Portal Converter.ms' file inside the startup folder. (<3ds Max Root Folder>\scripts\Startup)

 Using The Tool:
 1. Go to the utilities tab & open the 'Vertices2Portal' menu.